boorsteid4/rowanrooms-web/README.md

     return 'An internal error occurred.', 500
 # [END app]
 ```
+Much of the code is the same from the original main.py.
+The additional lines of code will create two JSON objects `room1` and `room2` for rooms.
 6. Put index.html inside "..\templates\" and stylesheet.css inside "..\static\"
 7. Set the FLASK_APP environment variable to main.py using `set FLASK_APP=main.py` in the command prompt.
 8. Run the flask app with `run flask` in the command prompt.